Decathlon/vitamin-compose/text-inputs/README.md

 -- | --
 `value: String` | The value of your text input
 `label: String` | The label to be displayed inside the text input container and pushed at the top of text input when the component takes the focus
-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `icon: @Composable (() -> Unit)? = null` | The optional trailing icon to be displayed at the end of the text input container `helperText: String? = null` | The optional helper text to be displayed at the start bottom outside the text input container `counter: Pair<Int, Int>? = null` | The optional counter to be displayed the the end bottom outside the text input container `colors: TextInputStateColors = TextInputsState.normal()` | The color to notify your user if they are in normal, error or success state
-`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `transformation: VisualTransformation = TextInputsTransformations.none` | Transforms the visual representation of the input value
+`onValueChange: (String) -> Unit` | The callback to be called when the user type a new character `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `helperText: String? = null` | The optional helper text to be displayed at the start bottom outside the text input container `counter: Pair<Int, Int>? = null` | The optional counter to be displayed the the end bottom outside the text input container `singleLine: Boolean = false` | True if the text input doesn't extend their height, otherwise, false `maxLines: Int = Int.MAX_VALUE` | The number of maximum lines the text input can have if the `singleLine` is set to `true` `readOnly: Boolean = false` | True if you don't want open the keyboard when the user click on the text field `enabled: Boolean = true` | True if you can type in the text input, otherwise false `transformation: VisualTransformation = TextInputsTransformations.none` | Transforms the visual representation of the input value
-`interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the text input
 `keyboardOptions: KeyboardOptions = KeyboardOptions.Default` | Software keyboard options that contains such as KeyboardType and ImeAction
 `keyboardActions: KeyboardActions = KeyboardActions.Default` | When the text input emit an IME action, the corresponding callback is called
-`singleLine: Boolean = false` | True if the text input doesn't extend their height, otherwise, false `maxLines: Int = Int.MAX_VALUE` | The number of maximum lines the text input can have if the `singleLine` is set to `true` `isEnabled: Boolean = true` | True if you can type in the text input, otherwise false `readOnly: Boolean = false` | True if you don't want open the keyboard when the user click on the text field `onValueChange: (String) -> Unit` | The callback to be called when the user type a new character
+`interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the text input
+`colors: TextInputStateColors = TextInputsState.normal()` | The color to notify your user if they are in normal, error or success state
+`textStyle: TextStyle = VitaminTheme.typography.body2` | The typography of the text inside the text input `icon: @Composable (() -> Unit)? = null` | The optional trailing icon to be displayed at the end of the text input container

 ### Outlined Dropdown